mbrehhov/TUS_JAVA/GuessGame/README.md

 and maybe game ladder.
 I'll try to cover OOP1 assignment related pullet points and comment them in code.

-java --enable-preview -XX:+ShowCodeDetailsInExceptionMessages -cp /home/sagax/JAVA/github/TUS_JAVA/GuessGame/bin test.App
+from command line cd into /GuessGame folder and start with java --enable-preview -cp bin entry.Guess